fcorowe/template-research-project/README.md

-# template-research-project
+# Template for research projects

-Template repo for research projects
+Provide a consistent file structure for projects